RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-aws-identity-center.md

 Select **Enable** and wait a few seconds for the status to change.

-2. You will then be able to **download** the service provider (SP) metadata.
+2. Select **Download** to download the service provider (SP) metadata.
 Save the file to your local hard disk.

    {{<image filename="images/rc/saml/aws_iam_identity_center_saml_9.png" alt="" >}}{{</image>}}